Skip to content

 3. Transforming continuous variables into groups

-3. Identify the common recoding issues
+3. Diagnose and troubleshoot common recoding issues

-[[Recoding]] definition⚓︎
+[[Recoding]] definition

 • It is rare that we use variables as they are in our analyses.